microtrain/bootcamp/06-CSS/02-SASS.md

 sudo apt install ruby-sass
 ```

 Variables in Sass.
 Sass denotes variables with a _$_ dollar sign.
-For these lessons we will use the newer SCSS syntax for writing our sass files.
+For these lessons, we will use the newer SCSS syntax for writing our sass files.
 These files must have the _.scss_ extensions.

 ### Exercise 1 - Sass Variables